Lifespan Guide UK

 Wrong buying decision

-A dryer that does not fit your usage, noise needs or budget logic can feel like a bad appliance earlier than expected.
+A dryer that does not fit your usage, space, noise needs or budget can feel like a bad appliance earlier than expected.

 What usually helps a tumble dryer last longer?

-A dryer that suits your home properly usually remains a better long-term fit.
+A dryer that suits your household size, usage and space usually remains a better long-term fit.

 Repair or replace: what usually makes more sense?